-The Audit and Risk Committee ceased to operate effective 24 September 2015 and the audit and risk management functions became the responsibility of the Board.
+The audit and risk management functions are the responsibility of the Board, rather than a committee of the Board.
 These responsibilities include:

-- fulfilling its oversight responsibilities for the financial reporting process, the system of internal control relating to all matters affecting the Company's financial performance, the audit process, and the Company's process for monitoring compliance with laws and regulations and the Company's Code of Conduct; - determining the scope of the internal audit function and ensuring its resources are sufficient and used appropriately; - reviewing of internal audit performance and independence; - the adoption and application of appropriate ethical standards and management of the Company and the conduct of the Company's business; - supervising the Company's risk management framework (such framework is described under a separate heading "Risk management" later in this Statement); and - reviewing the adequacy of the Company's insurance policies.
+- fulfilling its oversight responsibilities for the financial reporting process, the system of internal control relating to all matters affecting the Company's financial performance, the audit process, and the Company's process for monitoring compliance with laws and regulations and the Company's Code of Conduct; - determining the scope of any internal audit function and ensuring its resources are sufficient and used appropriately; - reviewing of internal audit performance (if there is an internal audit function) and independence; - the adoption and application of appropriate ethical standards and management of the Company and the conduct of the Company's business; - supervising the Company's risk management framework (such framework is described under a separate heading "Risk management" later in this Statement); and - reviewing the adequacy of the Company's insurance policies.